-In cases where the nose skin is relatively thin, our facial plastic surgeon, Dr. Hilinski, will often recommend the use of a fascia graft to help thicken the overlying nose skin from the inside.
+In cases where the nose skin is relatively thin, Dr. Hilinski will often recommend the use of a fascia graft to help thicken the overlying nose skin from the inside.
 He prefers the use of temporal (temple) fascia as opposed to other materials such as Alloderm (acellular dermis) because fascia is your own tissue and it provides a more reliable, durable result.
 Temporal fascia harvesting involves the use of a hidden incision within the hair-bearing scalp (without shaving the hair) that heals relatively quickly.
 After the nose has been reshaped, the fascia is placed over the bone and cartilage framework and below the skin.
 This helps to provide an additional “cushion” layer that aids in making the nose look smoother and more natural as it heals.
 Patients with thicker skin usually do not require fascia grafting during rhinoplasty.

 Who is a good candidate for rhinoplasty?

-Patients who desire refinement and reshaping of their nose and have realistic expectations for the outcome may be good candidates for rhinoplasty.
+- Have realistic expectations for the outcome may be good candidates for rhinoplasty.